Trivium (band): Shogun and departure of Travis Smith (2008–2009)

 Travis Smith unofficially left the band on the second leg of the "Into the Mouth of Hell We Tour" tour.
 On February 4, 2010, the band announced that Travis had indeed officially left the band and fill-in drummer, ex-drum tech, Nick Augusto, was replacing him.
 Augusto is a former member of Maruta and Metal Militia, in which he played with Gregoletto.
-The band has not yet stated the reason of his departure.
-While Trivium's relationship with Smith had deteriorated over the years, the band had no immediate plans to replace him when he announced in late October 2009 that he would be sitting out the 'Into the Mouth of Hell We March' tour to take care of "some personal business."
+While Trivium's relationship with Smith had deteriorated over the years, the band had no immediate plans to replace him when he announced in late October 2009 that he would be sitting out the tour to take care of "some personal business."
+However, Augusto's skill while filling in for the tour convinced the band that he could improve their creativity and live performances.

 Trivium contributed to the God of War III soundtrack by recording the song, "Shattering the Skies Above".
 It is exclusively included on God of War: Blood & Metal, a digital EP that comes with the Ultimate Edition of the game and is available from the iTunes Store.
 The band has also recorded a cover of the song "Slave New World" by Sepultura.
-"Shattering the Skies Above" was also released exclusively to their fanclub (TriviumWorld) on February 12, 2010 and was released widely on February 15.
+"Shattering the Skies Above" was also released exclusively to their fanclub (TriviumWorld) on February 12, 2010, and was released widely on February 15.
 The next day their Sepultura cover "Slave New World" was released as a free download for members of the UK via Metal Hammer UK.
 Both of aforementioned songs re-issued on their deluxe version of the album "In Waves".